dekevans/PanicPanda/README.md

 <pre><code>Input domain and paths (everything before the paths on the swaggerdoc):
 Input auth token (if none, leave blank):
 Input timer:
+Input wordlist file path: (if you want pure random data, leave blank) Is your swaggerdoc v2 or v3?
 Input swagger file path:
-Input wordlist file path: (if you want pure random data, leave blank) Do you want to fuzz the headers?
+Do you want to fuzz the headers?
 (Y/N)
 How many seconds do you want to wait before retrying the fuzzer after continuous failure?
 </code></pre>
 b.
 Piping it through the cli (config.txt in this example contains the information normally entered through the cli in a text file, separated by new lines)